Anastacia: Life and career

-1968-1982: Early life
+1968–1982: Early life

-She was born in Chicago, Illinois, in 1968.
+She was born in Chicago, on September 17, 1968.
 The second of three children, she grew up in a family of artists: her mother, Diane Hurley, was a Broadway actress of Irish descent, and her father, Robert Newkirk, of German descent, who suffered from bipolar disorder, was a singer who performed in East Coast clubs.
-Her mother’s passion for Russian literature led her to name her daughter Anastacia.
+Her mother's passion for Russian literature led her to name her daughter Anastacia.

 Her childhood had a difficult start: her father abandoned the family and divorced her mother when Anastacia was seven years old.
 At the age of 13, she discovered she had Crohn's disease.
 She later gave interviews about it: "My illness has changed me in many ways.
 It affects everything, from my health to my work to my relationships.
 What some see as a curse is a gift to me, because it helped me discover who I really am."

 At the age of 15, together with her mother, her sister, and her autistic brother, she moved to New York, to the West Side of Manhattan, into a small one-bedroom apartment.
 Her mother was cast in a Broadway musical but shortly afterward had to abandon her career to care for her son.

-At Manhattan’s Professional Children’s School, Anastacia was a classmate of River Phoenix, Christian Slater, Ricki Lake, and Malcolm-Jamal Warner, who invited her to the prom.
+At Manhattan's Professional Children's School, Anastacia was a classmate of River Phoenix, Christian Slater, Ricki Lake, and Malcolm-Jamal Warner, who invited her to the prom.
 She graduated with difficulty due to her dyslexia.
 Her vocal improvisations and extraordinary voice earned her the nickname "freak of nature," which came first from her mother.

 As a child, fascinated by fossils and bones, she developed an interest in archaeology; later, as she grew closer to psychology, she considered a career as a child therapist, and only afterward did she develop a passion for music, which she defined as her "third choice."
 Before finding success, she worked as an aerobics instructor, then as a secretary in various offices, a hairdresser, a sales assistant in a clothing store, a cashier, a waitress in a restaurant, and an employee in a pastry shop.